Mithesh-B/Starzzy/README.md

 REACT_APP_API_URL = http://localhost:1337/api
 REACT_APP_UPLOAD_URL = http://localhost:1337
 ```
-replace ```<paste your strapi token>``` with the token you get from your strapi admin panel.
+5. Replace ```<paste your strapi token>``` with the token you get from your strapi admin panel.
 Read Strapi docs on how to setup a local strapi environment.

-5. After setting up local strapi environment, go to api/src and add
+6. After setting up local strapi environment, go to api/src and add the below code to the present .env file.
+To obtain stripe API key, head to stripe docs.
 ```
 STRIPE_KEY=<paste your stripe secret key>
 CLIENT_URL=http://localhost:3000
 ```
-to the present .env file.
-To obtain stripe API key, head to stripe docs.
 6. Paste your public stripe API key in clients/src/components/cart/cart.jsx/```loadStripe('<enter your public key>')```.
 Replace ```<enter your public key>``` with your key.
 7. Finally run command: ```npm run develop``` in api folder to start your strapi server.